bradley499/flitdb/README.md

 You might think that this would lead to your data being: lost, mangled, or a pain to read; but it doesn't have to be.
 FlitDB nixes the need for redundant nullified data, by introducing a variable skip amount between each value grouping; this allows FlitDB to have a broad scope of influence over thousands of different data points, whilst yielding a smaller file size, compared to other conventional database technologies.

 Instructions are good, but are even better, when they can be utilized in the construction of a database; FlitDB uses instructions embedded into the actual database file, to aid with the reading, and writing of data on itself.
 The database does not include any `null` (or empty) values; this done to lower the total size of the database file.
-With a smaller file size the data can be read in a fast and timely manor.
+With a smaller file size the data can be read in a fast and timely manner.

 ## How to use 🖇️
 ### Install as library